Category: Travel Info

 *Golden Rule*

-I’m serious, don’t buying anything for 45 minutes!
+I’m serious, don’t buy anything for 45 minutes!
 The second you get here, local people will be shoving junk trinkets, overpriced drinks and low quality tours in your face.
 Most of these places are tourist traps.
 This will happen 3-4 times before you make it 1/4 mile.

-Its how they make a living, but that doesn’t mean you have to be the sucker paying $17 for a $3 margarita at the airport.
+It’s how they make a living, but that doesn’t mean you have to be the sucker paying $17 for a $3 margarita at the airport.
 I made this mistake my 1st time arriving.
 I was excited to get the party started and decided to buy a drink waiting for the shuttle bus to fill so we could leave.
 Five minutes after drinking it I felt taken advantage of.

 If you see something you want, WAIT.
 I promise it will be there when you come back.
 Likely, two shops down the street you will get offered it again!
-This lets you compare your options and prevents you feeling like you got taken advantage of.
+This lets you compare your options and prevents you from feeling like you got taken advantage of.
 The photo below shows you where the pier stops and the locals sales pressure starts.

 The cruise port exit and start of locals selling you

-After this point shop, sales people working on commissions will offer you all kinds of fake stuff.
+After this point, shop sales people working on commissions will offer you all kinds of fake stuff.
 Punta Lagosta is the worst but every major point of entry is the same.
-Just kindly say ” no thank you” if you reply in Spanish they use that as an opportunity to stop you and talk more.
+Just kindly say “no thank you” if you reply in Spanish they use that as an opportunity to stop you and talk more.

 A photo of Cozumel cruise port punta Langosta and a tour salesperson holding a sign